vasilakisfil/Introspected-REST/README.md

 > induces evolvable (loose coupling) via late binding of application transitions

 > A REST API should be entered with no prior knowledge beyond the initial URI (bookmark)
-> and set of standardized media types that are appropriate for the intended audience
+> and set of standardized Media Types that are appropriate for the intended audience
 > (i.e., expected to be understood by any client that might use the API).
 >
 > From that point on, all application state transitions must be driven by client